louisfghbvc/Leetcode/README.md

 │
 ├─Binary Search
 │      1237.
-Find Positive Integer Solution for a Given Equation.cpp │      33.
+Find Positive Integer Solution for a Given Equation.cpp │      240.
+[Like And Useful] Search a 2D Matrix II.cpp
+│      278.
+First Bad Version.cpp
+│      33.
 [Like]Search in Rotated Sorted Array.cpp
 │      349.
 Intersection of Two Arrays.cpp
+│      540.
+Single Element in a Sorted Array.cpp
 │      852.
 Peak Index in a Mountain Array.cpp
 │
 ├─Bit Manipulation
 │      136.
 Single Number.cpp
 │      201.
 [Like]Bitwise AND of Numbers Range.cpp
+│      476.
+Number Complement.cpp
 │
 ├─Bitmask
 │      78.
 Subsets.cpp